 Using clioquinol and hydrocortisone with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Interactions with Food/Tobacco/Alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of clioquinol and hydrocortisone.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Apply a thin layer of ointment to the affected area and rub in gently.
+- Apply a thin layer of clioquinol and hydrocortisone to the affected area of the skin.
+Rub it in gently.

 The dose of clioquinol and hydrocortisone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of clioquinol and hydrocortisone.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.